 - Ensure your back is straight as you take a step forward with your right leg.

-- As soon as your right foot touches the ground, start to lower your left knee down to the ground.
+- As soon as your right foot touches the ground, start to lower

 - Push into the ground with your right foot to stand up and bring both your feet back to the original position.
 Repeat on the other side.